 Node allocatable resources

-Some of a node's resources are required to run the Kubernetes Engine and Kubernetes node components necessary to make that node function as part of your cluster.
-As such, you may notice a disparity between your node's total resources (as specified in the machine type documentation) and the node's allocatable resources in Kubernetes Engine.
+Some of a node's resources are required to run the GKE and Kubernetes node components necessary to make that node function as part of your cluster.
+As such, you may notice a disparity between your node's total resources (as specified in the machine type documentation) and the node's allocatable resources in GKE.